• Skip to primary navigation

 birdwatching, ziplining, hanging bridges, hiking

 Monteverde farm tour: Learn about sugar cane, cacao and coffee on this tour of a locally family owned farm.
+El Trapiche also produces high quality award winning coffee that you can purchase from their shop.
+One of our favorite Costa Rican coffees.

 The most popular ones are Treetopia and Selvatura Park.